Knitschi/CPFCMake/documentation/APIDocGlobalVariables.rst

 This option can be used to disable the global \ref acyclic target.

-Global defaults for the cpfAddCppPackage() function
+Global defaults for the cpfAddCppPackageComponent() function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :ref:`cpfAddCppPackage` function has a lot of parameters.
+The :ref:`cpfAddCppPackageComponent` function has a lot of parameters.
 Many of them are likely to take the same value across most packages in your CI-project.
 The CPF provides a list of global variables that you can set in your configuration file in order to provide defaults for these arguments.